Bios-Marcel/cordless/README.md

 # I AM CLOSING DOWN THE CORDLESS PROJECT

 Hey, so I know this is somewhat of a bummer, but I got banned because of ToS violation today.
+This seemed to be connected to creating a new PM channel via the `/users/@me` endpoint.
 As that's basically a confirmation for what we've believed would never be enforced, I decided to not work on the cordless project anymore.
-I'll be taking down cordless in package managers in hope that no new users will install it anymore, especially less illiterate ones.
+I'll be taking down cordless in package managers in hope that no new users will install it anymore without knowing the risks.
 I believe that if you manage to build it yourself, you've probably read the README and are aware of the risks.
-I'll keep the repository up for now and see what I'll do with it.
-Might archive it, might delete it, I am unsure.
-Either way, thanks for sticking around everyone :)
+I'll keep the repository up, but might archive it at some point. **And yes, you'll still be able to use existing binaries for as long as discord doesn't introduce any more breaking changes.
+However, be aware that the risk of getting a ban will only get higher with time!**

 <h1 align="center">Cordless</h1>